-What is common across ESPPs is that you are allowed to defer salary for a specified period of time in order to purchase shares of company stock at a discount to Fair Market Value.
+What is common across ESPPs is that you are allowed to defer eligible compensation for a specified period of time in order to purchase shares of company stock at a discount to Fair Market Value.
 This discount is often 10% or 15%, but that varies (as does the amount you can contribute.)
-The IRS allows up to 15% of salary or $25,000, whichever is lower, to be directed to ESPP; however, your company may limit you further.
+The IRS allows up to 15% of eligible compensation or $25,000, whichever is lower, to be directed to ESPP; however, your company may limit you further.

 An Example of an ESPP: Microsoft